mr-spicysauce/mr-spicysauce/README.md

 </a>

 ### ⭐ Skills
-I am daimond 1 in valorant and I know a smoke line up for mirage ct spawn.
+I am diamond 1 in Valorant and I know a smoke line up for Mirage CT spawn.

 I build computers and I hate coding but I am here anyway!